dmyersturnbull/dmyersturnbull.github.io/contents/ref/coding-conventions.md

     to eliminate time spent formatting, avoid debates, and reduce commit diff sizes.
     Have these tools run via [pre-commit](https://pre-commit.com/) or pre-merge.

+    If you are using IntelliJ, [IntelliJ formatter settings](intellij-style.xml) are available for Java, Scala, Groovy, Kotlin, JavaScript, and TypeScript.
+    [Eclipse formatter settings](eclipse-style.xml) are also available for Java.

+    These guidelines may be too detailed for most contributors.
+    Rather than pointing contributors to this document, it may be better for maintainers to enforce these rules by editing contributors’ pull requests.

 ## Filenames

 !!! tip